juanlla/juanlla.github.io/_pages/about.md

 ---

 <!-- TODO: Replace this sentence with a one-line introduction (e.g., "PhD candidate in Economics at ..."). -->
 Welcome!
 This page highlights my research papers, CV, and teaching.
+You can always grab the latest version of my <a href="/files/cv/cv.pdf" target="_blank" rel="noopener">Curriculum Vitae</a> without leaving this page.

 <div class="quick-links">
   <a class="btn" href="#research-papers">Research Papers</a>